jcmcnch/MGPrimerEval/README.md

 6. To run the pipeline with your own data, you now merely have to follow the instructions [here](https://github.com/jcmcnch/MGPrimerEval#44-setting-up-your-configuration-file) to set up your own configuration file and to [add your own raw data](https://github.com/jcmcnch/MGPrimerEval#42-cloning-the-repository-and-adding-raw-data).

 7. If you want to reproduce the analysis reported in our publication, we provide ENA/SRA identifiers in the folder `config/dataset-info/`.
 In our experience, downloading such large datasets is best accomplished with `ascp` and an associated python library, and we include instructions [here](https://github.com/jcmcnch/MGPrimerEval#8-downloading-data-from-ena-to-either-reproduce-our-analysis-or-conduct-a-new-evaluation).
+For each of the datasets, the pipeline was run in a separate folder and the explicit invocation of `snakemake` used to generate output can be found in the `runscripts` folder.

 8. To intercompare metagenomes with ASVs, you can follow the template pipeline described [here](https://github.com/jcmcnch/MGPrimerEval#7-running-the-compare-workflow) which reproduces the outputs discussed in the paper.